aobarbieri/algorithms/README.md

-### Run tests in the terminal
+### Run tests on the terminal

-python3 fileName.py
+-   python3 fileName.py
     or
-nodemon --exec python3 fileName.py
+-   nodemon --exec python3 fileName.py